marcoszanre/teamscallingservicehostednode/README.md

 Following are some items could be considered for future versions of this repository, but feel free to add other suggestions.

-- Authenticate bot for post requests (best practice)
+- Validate bot incoming requests (best practice)
 - Integrate with Cognitive Services to leverage the audio clips to understand what was said and act accordingly
 - Implement additional endpoints, such as Redirect Call, Create and Participants management scenarios.